 Mom declared, “You just leave me alone.
 Why would I run over rocks?”

-Regularly, we heard the undeniable sound of the lawnmower blade making contact with a rock.
+We heard the undeniable sound of the lawnmower blade making contact with a rock far more often that Mom would ever admit.

 The situation grew tense from time to time.
 There is one lawnmower incident we will never forget.
 Mom was mowing while Dad sat outside mending nets that had been torn extensively by a humpback whale Dad named “Three-Toe.”
 Why “Three-Toe?”
 The whale had a cut in its tail fluke which created the third “toe.”